Versayce/aznext-capstone/README.md

 ### Additional requirements installed via "npm i"

 # How To Run:
-* Configure ENV with docker vars:
+* Configure ENV with docker vars (adjust naming for your project purposes):

   - DB_HOST=localhost
   - DB_PORT=5432